 Voyager 1 is the first spacecraft to reach interstellar space.
-It originally was launched (along with Voyager 2) in 1977 to explore the outer planets in our solar system.
+It originally launched (along with its twin, Voyager 2) in 1977 to explore the outer planets in our solar system.
 However, it has remained operational long past expectations and continues to send information about its journeys back to Earth.

 Voyager 1 was actually the second of the twin spacecraft to launch, but it was the first to race by Jupiter and Saturn.
-The images it sent back have been used in schoolbooks and newspaper outlets for a generation.
-Also on board was a special record, carrying voices and music from Earth out into the cosmos.
+The images Voyager 1 sent back have been used in schoolbooks and by many media outlets for a generation.
+The spacecraft also carries a special record that's designed to take voices and music from Earth out into the cosmos.

 Voyager 2 launched on Aug.
 20, 1977, and Voyager 1 launched about two weeks later, on Sept.
-5. Since then, the spacecraft have been traveling along different flight paths and at different speeds.
-The Voyager missions were intended to take advantage of a special alignment of the outer planets that happens every 176 years.
-It would allow a spacecraft to slingshot from one planet to the next, assisted by the first planet's gravity.
-[Infographic: How the Voyager Space Probes Work]
+5. Since then, the two spacecraft have been traveling along different flight paths and at different speeds.
+The Voyager missions took advantage of a special alignment of the outer planets that happens just once every 176 years.
+This alignment allows spacecraft to gravitationally "slingshot" from one planet to the next, making the most efficient use of their limited fuel.

-The spacecraft’s next big encounter will take place in 40,000 years, when Voyager 1 comes within 1.7 light-years of the star AC +79 3888.
-(The star itself is roughly 17.5 light-years from Earth.)
-However, Voyager 1's falling power supply means it will stop transmitting data by about 2025, meaning no data will flow back from that distant location.
+Voyager 1's next big encounter will take place in 40,000 years, when the probe comes within 1.7 light-years of the star AC +79 3888.
+(The star is roughly 17.5 light-years from Earth.)
+However, Voyager 1's falling power supply means it will probably stop collecting scientific data around 2025.

-Recognizing that the Voyagers would fly out of the solar system, NASA authorized the production of two records to be placed on board the spacecraft.
+Recognizing that the Voyagers would eventually fly all the way to interstellar space, NASA authorized the production of two Golden Records to be placed on board the spacecraft.
 Sounds ranging from whale calls to the music of Chuck Berry were placed on board, as well as spoken greetings in 55 languages.

-The 12-inch, gold-plated copper disks also included pictorials showing how to operate it, and the position of the sun among nearby pulsars in case extraterrestrials were wondering where the spacecraft came from.
+The 12-inch-wide (30 centimeters), gold-plated copper disks also included pictorials showing how to operate them and the position of the sun among nearby pulsars (a type of fast-spinning stellar corpse known as a neutron star), in case extraterrestrials someday stumbled onto the spacecraft and wondered where they came from.